navinece/sflydwh/README.md

 # sflydwh
 This repository contains the python programs to calculate the Simple LTV for customer events collected at sfly websites

-After analyisng the requirements, As a first step , based on the events collected i have started with the data modelling step and below are the design decisions for the same.
+After analysing the requirements, As a first step , based on the events collected i have started with the data modelling step and below are the design decisions for the same.